-Who Performs Validation Who Owns the Tokens Role of Third Party Staking Reward Source Solo / Self-Staking Token holder runs own node Token holder May include others acting together to operate a node Direct protocol rewards Delegated Staking Independent node operator Token holder Validator provides ministerial tech service; fixed fee Direct protocol rewards Custodial Staking Custodian or third- party node operator Custodian has control of the staked tokens, but Customer (of the custodian) retains ownership of tokens cannot rehypothecate; Direct protocol rewards collected by Custodian on behalf of token owner Providing Ancillary Services (e.g., slashing insurance, pooled minimums, early unbonding) operator/Custodian or third-party node Token holder/Custodian has control of the staked tokens, but Customer retains ownership Convenience only; no extra yield; no discretionary asset use N/A
+Who Performs Validation Who Owns the Tokens Role of Third Party Staking Reward Source Solo/Self- Staking Token holder runs own node Token holder May include others acting together to operate a node Direct protocol rewards Delegated Staking Independent node operator Token holder Validator provides ministerial tech service; fixed fee Direct protocol rewards Custodial Staking Custodian or third-party node operator Custodian has control of the staked tokens, but customer (of the custodian) retains ownership of tokens Custodian stakes only per customer instruction; cannot rehypothecate; holds assets in a manner not subject to third- party claims Direct protocol rewards collected by custodian on behalf of token owner Providing Ancillary Services (e.g., slashing insurance, pooled minimums, early unbonding) Independent node operator/custodi an or third- party node operator Token holder/custodia n has control of the staked tokens, but customer retains ownership Convenience only; no extra yield; no discretionary asset use N/A

-Under the Howey test, an "investment contract" security exists when there is an investment of money in a common enterprise with a reasonable expectation of profits to be derived from the entrepreneurial or managerial efforts of others.
-In evaluating protocol staking, the Staff focused on the final Howey prong - profits derived from the efforts of others - and determined it is not satisfied in the covered staking scenarios.
+Under the Howey test, derived from the U.S. Supreme Court's 1946 decision in SEC v.
+W.J.
+Howey Co., an "investment contract" security exists when there is an "investment of money in a common enterprise premised on a reasonable expectation of profits to be derived from the entrepreneurial or managerial efforts of others."
+In evaluating protocol staking, the staff focused on the final Howey prong - profits derived from the efforts of others - and determined it is not satisfied in the covered staking scenarios.

-The Staff opined that, under Howey, both solo stakers and participants in "standard" staking services do not rely on the entrepreneurial or managerial efforts of others, because: (i) any staking rewards received are determined by the protocol code, not a service provider; (ii) any services provided to the user are appropriately considered administrative or ministerial (rather than "entrepreneurial"); and (iii) no third party guarantees or enhances the amount of the user's returns.
-In addition, in each covered model, the Staff states that users maintain "ownership" of their crypto assets (including in the case of custodial staking where token holders are intended to retain ownership of their tokens).
+The staff opined that, under Howey, both solo stakers and participants in standard staking services do not rely on the entrepreneurial or managerial efforts of others, because: (1) any staking rewards received are determined by the protocol code, not a service provider; (2) any services provided to the user are appropriately considered administrative or ministerial, rather than entrepreneurial; and (3) no third party guarantees or enhances the amount of the user's returns.

+In addition, in each covered model, the staff states that users maintain ownership of their crypto-assets - including in the case of custodial staking, where token holders are intended to retain ownership of their tokens.
 However, with respect to those staking programs where multiple users' tokens are pooled together at a single address, market participants should carefully consider whether users in fact continue to retain ownership of their tokens.